Shopify Analytics Alternative

 What changes with Burrow

-Burrow’s Shopify integration captures commerce events — orders, checkout signals, fulfillment updates — and places them in the client’s operational timeline alongside signals from every other connected tool.
+Burrow’s Shopify integration is in development.
+Once it ships, it will capture commerce events — orders, checkout signals, fulfillment updates — and place them in the client’s operational timeline alongside signals from every other connected tool.
+WooCommerce and Craft Commerce stores already feed the same Ecommerce channel today.

 Commerce: 234 Shopify orders ($47,800).
 AOV: $204.
 Checkout completion rate stable.
 Mobile conversion improved 12% after v2.3 checkout optimization.